chrisgoringe/flux-poke/docs/questions.md

+impact of nothing? there seems to be 6.432?

 does impact add? if not is there a pattern? try two layers and compare img+img to img+txt (independent errors add the square)